What is Golfer’s Elbow?

 Golfer’s Elbow is the inflammation and/or degeneration of the tendon around the bony bump on the inner side of the elbow (medial epicondyle).
 Although Golfer’s Elbow can occur in golf and throwing sports this is more common in non-sporting people.
 It is a condition seen more often in middle-aged population.
 Men and women are equally affected.

-It is caused by using a repetitive strong grip during lifting activities or sports .
-The flexor muscles of the forearm that bends the wrist toward the palm of the hand are attached at the medial epicondyle of the elbow.
+It is caused by using a repetitive strong grip during lifting activities or sports.
+The flexor muscles of the forearm that bend the wrist toward the palm of the hand are attached at the medial epicondyle of the elbow.
 Strong use of these muscles can cause injury at the point of maximum stress where the tendons attach to the bone on the inner side of the forearm.

-To diagnose golfer’s elbow, your doctor/physiotherapist will examine the affected arm and discuss the symptoms with you.
-Your doctor/physiotherapist will also check for pain in the area around the elbow by pressing on it and bending the hand upwards against pressure to see if this causes pain.
+To diagnose Golfer’s Elbow, your GP/Physiotherapist will examine the affected arm and discuss the symptoms with you.
+Your GP/Physiotherapist will also check for pain in the area around the elbow by pressing on it and bending the hand upwards against pressure to see if this causes pain.

 Modifying activities that bring on symptoms

 Recognise and rest from activities that bring on pain in order to reduce inflammation, so that the tendon injury can heal.

 Modifying job activities and cutting out repetitive movements of the hand is necessary.

 Apply ice packs/frozen peas wrapped in a towel over the painful area for 10 minutes.
 Repeat this 3 to 4 times a day for the first 3 days.

 Anti-inflammatory and other painkillers

 Please tell your Pharmacist about any other drugs you are using.
 Ask whether they might be affected by the new drug.